pubnub/pubnub-ommshot/README.md

 #### Mobile Titanium Setup

-Build Mobile Component with Titanuim by dropping in the `app.js` file found in the `mobile` directory.
+Build Mobile Component with Titanium by dropping in the `app.js` file found in the `mobile` directory.

 Replace `url` var for upload photo.